AN-Lewis/23andme/proband-linkage/README.md

 * `--misfits`
     * For each segment in the results, print the base filename of each file that did not fit its "case" or "control" category.
+* `--randomize`
+    * Ignore the folder structure and randomly assign each file to the case or control group.
+If the proband's affection is not specified with the `--proband=` option, the proband is also randomly assigned to the case or control group.
+This will give you an empirical impression of the false positive rate.
+* `--help`
+    * Print a synopsis of the available options.

 ### License